DataDog/documentation/content/en/agent/autodiscovery/endpointschecks.md

 Troubleshooting Endpoints Checks is similar to [troubleshooting Cluster Checks][10]—the only difference is on the node-based Agents, where scheduled Endpoints Checks appear alongside the Cluster Check.

 **Note**: Endpoints Checks are scheduled by Agents that run on the same node as the pod(s) that back the endpoint(s) of the service.
-If an Endpoint is not backed by a pod, the Cluster Agent converts the check into a Cluster Check which can be run by any node Agent.
+If an endpoint is not backed by a pod, the Cluster Agent converts the check into a Cluster Check.
+This Cluster Check can be run by any node Agent.

 ### Autodiscovery in the node-based Agent